my-carla/sumo/docs/web/docs/Developer/HowToRelease.md

 - re-enable HAVE_VERSION_H in src/config.h.cmake
 - rename version to "git" in CMakeLists.txt
-- insert a new empty "Git master" section at the top of the [ChangeLog](../ChangeLog.md)
+- insert a new empty "Git Main" section at the top of the [ChangeLog](../ChangeLog.md)
 - commit changes
 - drink your favorite beverage